Faculty and Student Success

 Co-advise with First-Year Advising During New Student Orientation

 UNF’s First-Year Advising (FYA) mission is to improve new UNF students’ onboarding and immersion at the University of North Florida.
 We provide intentional guidance and advisement on programs and services during their first semesters on campus as they are establishing themselves academically at UNF.
 Faculty that participate will receive a stipend and be required to attend advising trainings prior to the beginning of Orientation, which typically runs from May to July.
 Interested?
-Contact Erin Richman, Senior Director of Student Learning and Academic Initiatives: erin.richman@unf.edu.
+Contact Erin Richman, AVP of Student Success: erin.richman@unf.edu.

 -